Jaggu Dada: Production

-The team has shot for Jaggu Dada in Bengaluru, Mumbai, Goa etc. Two songs of the film have been shot in some of the remote places in Italy.
+The production team shot for Jaggu Dada in Bengaluru, Mumbai, Goa etc. Two songs of the film were shot in some of the remote places in Italy.

 At Pompeii, the film unit shot some sequences making it the first Indian film to explore the place.

 Soundtrack

-Music is composed by V. Harikrishna Paresh shah.
-Audio of the movie is released on 9 May 2016 through D-Beats.
+The music of the movie is composed by V. Harikrishna.
+The audio was released on 9 May 2016 through D-Beats.